angular/angularfire/docs/rtdb/querying-lists.md

 <sup>2</sup> The Firebase SDK supports an optional `key` parameter for [`startAt`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#startAt), [`endAt`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#endAt), and [`equalTo`](https://firebase.google.com/docs/reference/js/firebase.database.Reference#equalTo) when ordering by child, value, or priority.
 You can specify the `key` parameter using an object literal that contains the `value` and the `key`.
 For example: `startAt: { value: 'some-value', key: 'some-key' }`.

+To learn more about how sorting and ordering data works in Firebase, check out the Firebase documentation on [working with lists of data](https://firebase.google.com/docs/database/web/lists-of-data#sorting_and_filtering_data).

 ## Invalid query combinations

 **Queries can only be ordered by one method.** This means you can only specify